Come study journalism in the most exciting city in the world.

 Your city, New York City.

 The Urban Journalism Workshop at New York University is designed to develop the next generation of great journalists.
 A diverse group of 20 high school juniors and seniors attending schools throughout the five boroughs of New York City or in nearby suburbs of the Tri-State metropolitan region (New York, New Jersey and Connecticut only) will come together to spend 10 days attending an intensive and rewarding journalism “boot-camp” held at the Arthur L. Carter Journalism Institute at New York University.

-The online application for NYU’s Urban Journalism Workshop will be available February 1, 2017.
-The application deadline is April 24, 2017.
-Accepted students will be notified beginning mid-May, 2017.
+The online application for NYU’s Urban Journalism Workshop is closed.
+The application deadline was April 24, 2018.
+Accepted students will be notified beginning mid-May, 2018.
 For admitted students, the program is free.